invoiceninja/invoiceninja.github.io/docs/selfhost.md

 <p>Invoice Ninja has a few system requirements.
 Built on top of <a href="www.laravel.com/docs/">Laravel</a> it requires a PHP and MySQL server at a minimum with the following version and extensions installed.</p>

 :::warning
 You need to setup this version completely from scratch.
-Do not attempt to overwrite your old version of Invoice Ninja (4.x.x) with this version as the two codebases are completley different.
+Do not attempt to overwrite your old version of Invoice Ninja (4.x.x) with this version as the two codebases are completely different.
 :::

 * PHP >= 7.3.x